180D-FW-2021/Team1/README.md

 Run IMUpi.py on one Raspberry Pi which is hooked up to a BerryIMU.

-Run mainPi.py on another Raspberry Pi which is hooked up to an IR emitter interface.
+Run mainPi.py on another Raspberry Pi which is hooked up to an IR emitter.

 Run gui.py on a computer with both a webcam and microphone.